5+ yrs. professional

 I have worked in a variety of laboratory settings including analytical chemistry, organic synthesis, molecular biology and disease physiology research, translational oncology labs with patient tissue samples, extreme anaerobic and BSL-2 microbiolgy aseptic culture, and much more.
 In addition to laminar-flow hoods and GLP environments, I am familiar with a wide range of instrumentation and bioassay designs.
 I have worked with qRT-PCR, immunological assays, immunofluorescence, Northern/Western blots, HPLC, GC/LC-MS, UV-VIS and more.
 Please see the skills section for specific details and a list of known lab protocols.

-I keep a good laboratory notebook, I can run experiments independently if sample quality is off (e.g. RIN score), and I deeply enjoy performing molecular assays at the bench, whether its microbiology, human or mammalian pathology and physiology, or otherwise.
-I am organized and detail oriented with a focus on replicate quality and understanding instrument limitations, positive controls, and core goals of hypothesis testing and data modeling.
+I keep a meticulous laboratory notebook.
+I can re-run batches of samples if their quality is off (e.g. RIN score).
+Also, I deeply enjoy performing molecular assays at the bench, whether its genomics, microbiology, human or mammalian disease pathology, genetics, and physiology.
+I am detail oriented and very organized and I focus on replicate quality in-between samples and I understand instrument limitations, positive controls, and core goals of hypothesis testing and data modeling.

-If you’re looking for someone who can aliquot 1uL to instrument tolerance, or who can run a multi-factor experiment or bioassay from innoculation through sample preparation and instrumental analysis, I’m your guy.
+If you’re looking for a hybrid wet-bench and data scientist who can aliquot 1uL reagents to pipette instrument tolerance, or who can run a multi-factor experiment or bioassay from innoculation through sample preparation and instrumental analysis, I’m your guy.

 Skills